Gunnarguy/RAGMLCore/README.md

 - **Document Library** – Drop in PDFs, Markdown, or Office docs and watch a live progress overlay while they are parsed, chunked, and embedded on-device.
 - **Chat Workspace** – Ask follow-up questions, inspect retrieved context snippets, and view real-time telemetry (TTFT, tokens/sec, retrieval cost).
-- **Settings Hub** – Toggle between Apple Intelligence, OpenAI, and local extractive QA, configure fallbacks, API keys, and Private Cloud Compute permissions.
+- **Settings Hub** – Toggle between Apple Intelligence, ChatGPT Extension, OpenAI, GGUF/Core ML cartridges, and on-device analysis; configure fallbacks, API keys, and Private Cloud Compute permissions.
 - **Telemetry Dashboard** – Inspect the pipeline timeline, throughput, and latency when validating larger corpora or tuning the system.

 Everything is private by default; nothing leaves the device unless you explicitly connect an external LLM.